purecloudlabs/iframe-coordinator/README.md

  * We require a few polyfills in order to support IE11.
 These
  * will be needed to be loaded by both the host and the client.
  */
-import "@babel/polyfill";
+import '@babel/polyfill';
-import "custom-event-polyfill/polyfill.js";
+import 'custom-event-polyfill/polyfill.js';
-import "url-polyfill";
+import 'url-polyfill';

 /* Import the client library */
-import { Client } from "iframe-coordinator/client.js";
+import { Client } from 'iframe-coordinator/client.js';

 /* Create a new instance of the client */ const client = new Client();